LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W04-D1-FunctionalTesting.md

 Keep your test plan up to date.

 - For every user story you implement, add a test case to the test plan before craeting a PR.
 Reference the test case on the PR.
-- Review the plan before each release to be sure it is up to date.
+- Review the test plan before each release to be sure it is up to date.

 ## Bug Tracking